Badmusadeshewa/HNGSTAGE2TASK/README.md

 git clone https://github.com/Badmusadeshewa/hngstage2task.git

-2. Change to the project directory: Navigate to the project's root directory: cd cd your-app
+2. Change to the project directory: Navigate to the project's root directory cd: cd your-app

 3. Install Dependencies: Install the project dependencies using npm: npm install

-4. Start the Application: Run npm to start the application npm start npm run
+4. Start the Application: Run npm to start the application npm start,

+npm run
 # 4. Configuration
 Create a .env file in the project root directory.
 This may include database connection strings, API keys, or any other sensitive information.
  Example

 PORT=3000

 MONGO_URI=mongodb://localhost:27017/HNGTASK`

 # 5. Start the server:
 node index.js

 The server will be running at http://localhost:3000.

 # 6. API Endpoints